DexcTrack/dexctrack/README.md

 ![image](https://user-images.githubusercontent.com/39347592/40806464-26598006-64e7-11e8-93f8-2540b9b26c4c.png)

 The Target range (highlighted in gold color) will then move to the new range.
-Glucose values higher than this range will be colored read and glucose values lower than this range will be colored magenta.
+Glucose values higher than this range will be colored red and glucose values lower than this range will be colored magenta.

 ![image](https://user-images.githubusercontent.com/39347592/40806472-2c8f2ec6-64e7-11e8-9fa0-3201445c371f.png)